-Similarly, the ERA set the revision periods on the Dampier to Bunbury Natural Gas Pipeline and the Goldfields Gas Pipeline as two months following its draft decisions for the current access arrangements on these pipelines.
+Similarly, the ERA set the revision periods on the Dampier to Bunbury Natural Gas Pipeline and the Goldfields Gas Pipeline as two months following its draft decisions for the current access arrangements on these pipelines.113

 As observed by the Commission, revising an access arrangement proposal can be complex and time is required for service providers to digest and respond to a regulator's draft decision.
-Furthermore, 15 business days may not provide adequate time to allow service providers to engage with stakeholders on any required changes.
+Furthermore, 15 business days may not provide adequate time to allow service providers to engage with stakeholders on any required changes.114

 The current framework provides the regulator discretion to set the revision period and consultation period.
-As noted above, in recent times, both the AER and ERA have set revision periods of between 27 and approximately 40 business days and consultation periods of between 20 and 25 business days.
+As noted above, in recent times, both the AER and ERA have set revision

-Rule 59(5)(c)(iii) of the NGR.
+112 Rule 59(5)(c)(iii) of the NGR.

-The revision period included the Christmas-New Year holiday period 2015-2016.
+113 The revision period included the Christmas-New Year holiday period 2015-2016.

-AEMC, Review into the scope of economic regulation applied to covered pipelines, final report, 3 July 2018, p.
+114 AEMC, Review into the scope of economic regulation applied to covered pipelines, final report, 3 July 2018, p.
 115.